trideeindhoven/website/content/blog/twitter_securitytxt.md

 Oh dear...
 Things are not getting any better here.
 The "Expires" field is in the past.
 Let's try to contact X to get that fixed!
 The contact field contains {{< a_blank "a (valid) url" "https://hackerone.com/twitter">}}.

 This means Twitter is using the HackerOne system to triage incoming security reports.
 Now let's assume I don't have an account, so I have to create an account at hackerone.
 Then I try to make a report for X saying there is an expired Expires field in the security.txt.
 Now this is a problem because you need a reputation on HackerOne in order to report to X, called a "Signal Requirement".

+{{< quote cloudemail >}}Caution!

+X (Formerly Twitter) enforces a Signal Requirement that prevents you from submitting reports.

+However, you have been granted a few trial reports to improve your Signal.
+Please use this opportunity to submit only accurate, high quality reports.
+Failure to do so will result in your inability to submit additional reports.{{< /quote >}}

-BUT the good people at X have waived this requirement for new users so I am ALLOWED to help them with this report.
+So the good people at X ALLOW me to help them with this report.
-So I send the report and I expect a message back: confirmed, will fix, etc. And indeed about a day later I get a message from "Analyst Trevor":
+So I send in the report and I expect a message back: confirmed, will fix, etc. And indeed about a day later I get a message from "Analyst Trevor":
 {{< quote cloudemail >}}Thank you for your submission.
 I hope you are well.
 Your report is currently being reviewed and the HackerOne triage team will get back to you once there is additional information to share.{{< /quote >}}

 Great!
 Things are rolling.
 Steel is being forged even without the need of fire.
 But you understand this article would not have existed without some fire.
 About a minute later "Analyst Trevor" sends me another message: